Metis in Space Podcast – Dune

 They also have fun with the special effects seen in the movie.
 They say that the boxy shields seen in a knife fight make the combatants look like Minecraft people, and they find this hilarious, and I laughed, too, but I remember loving this special effect back in the day.

 As well as having fun, they also get serious about some of the movie’s more problematic elements.
-They call Dune Lawrence of Arabia in space, and note how people when the book came out probably weren’t familiar with words like Jihad.
+They call Dune Lawrence of Arabia in space, and note how people when the book came out probably weren't familiar with words like Jihad.
 They talk about old sci-fi where authors picked some random culture, that was considered exotic, and lazily and insultingly transplanted it to space.
-They recognize this about Dune, and also talk about the distasteful Eugenics, but they both still like it.
+They recognize this about Dune, and also talk about the distasteful eugenics, but they both still like the book.

 The gom jabbar test determines whether an individual's awareness is stronger than their instincts.
 The hosts do not like this idea in Dune about animals being instinctive, and humans being logical.
 They point out that this preference for logic over instinct is a Eurocentric concept, and again this was something I had never really thought about before.